The Dungeon Core Assembly

 A gate opened in the arena, and Haku-san arrived.

-"Good day, Kehma-san… Fufu, this is quite an interesting room."
+"Good day, Kehma-san… Fufu, what a tasteful room."

 "So, about this team battle… you'll accept, won't you?"